CraigCottingham/abbrev/README.md

   2. Install dependencies with `mix deps.get`.

 Pull requests are welcome.
 Pull requests with specs covering the changes are especially welcome.
-Pull requests with specs and which have been run through `mix format` are extra-especially welcome. :smile:
+Pull requests with specs, which have been run through `mix format`, and pass `mix credo` are extra-especially welcome. :smile:

 Unit tests were written with [ESpec](https://github.com/antonmi/espec).